The sinuses are air pockets located inside the bones in the

 from the perspective of someone who has seen the surgery, and had

-the surgery done, but who doesn't do the surgery himself.
+the surgery done, but who doesn't do the surgery himself, even though I have done the surgery on cadavers.

 The surgery, called functional endoscopic sinus surgery (FESS),